SCPDOS/.github/profile/README.md

 - RDEBUG.COM - A program which depends on SCP/BIOS to launch the system debugger.
 - INTBASIC.COM - A buggy port of INTBASIC, the SCP/BIOS demonstration BASIC interpreter.

 Whilst these don't exactly form an exciting set of programs, they demonstrate the ability of DOS to be a usable operating system as they highly the functionality of the operating system to a user.
+You can find each of these applications in the repository with the application name.
+The operating system itself can be found in the DOS repository.

 # So thats it!